blitz-innovation/HTML5-CSS3-JavaScript/README.md

 But in general, as long as an interface enables the users to perform intended tasks and delivers intended business value, it's considered *ok* in a developer sense.

 While design is not the major focus in this phase, we'll present in the end of this module a convenient classification rule that'll capture a great percentage of distinctions between interfaces.
-But for now, let's learn the technicals first.<space><space>
+But for now, let's learn the technicals first.

+&nbsp;

 ### Task 1: HTML5/CSS3